codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 specify Colors in CSS.

 Yet, there are more ways to specify Colors in CSS.
-They're supported by Internet Explorer version 9, 10 and newer technology web browsers like Firefox, Google Chrome and Opera.
+They're supported by Internet Explorer version 9+, and newer technology web browsers like Firefox, Google Chrome and Opera.

-As my purpose is to keep all tutorials safe for every beginners, I want to make sure that all of the examples will work on any browsers.
-So, please click on the links below to learn more about CSS colors:
+Here are some reference links to learn more about CSS colors:

 - The most `simple` way to specify colors in CSS: --Using [Color Names](https://www.w3schools.com/colors/colors_groups.asp "ext").